tardipede/concatipede/cran-comments.md

         ```
      **DONE:** : Added a \value tag for rename_sequences().
                 Improved the import of magrittr's pipe so that it is properly documented.
                 Added a function concatipede_example() to document in a clean way the example files shipped with the package.
+There should be no missing Rd tags now.

    - 3
         ```